KengoTODA/readthedocs-action/README.md

 ## How to use

-From v2, this system works as a GitHub Action only. v1 worked as a service (GitHub Probot) too.
+From v2, this system only works as a GitHub Action. v1 worked as a service (GitHub Probot) too.

 ### Initial setup